Zhangjiakou: Yuan–Ming–Qing era

 On September 1, 1449, while retreating from the campaign against Mongols (Oirats), the 500,000-man army was defeated and the Emperor Yingzong of Ming was captured by chasing Mongolian troops in Huailai County, which was later called Tumu Crisis.
 The Emperor was sent back next year but only restored his throne in 1457.
 In 1529, local officer Zhang Zhen (张珍) built a small gate to north, which was strengthen in 1574 and 1581.
 Zhangjiakoubu enjoyed a paramount strategic position, thus being called Wuheng (武城 (Martial Town)).
 Therefore, Zhangjiakoubu was the origin and starting point of modern-day Zhangjiakou City.

 In 1514 and 1517, Dayan Khan led Mongol troops to invade China, causing great damage.
 He built forts in Xuanhua and Datong and stationed 15000 troops on Ming territory.
 Culminating in the Battle of Yingzhou (應州大捷) in 1517, Dayan Khan was killed in the battle.
 From 1545, Xuanda Governor Weng Wanda (宣大總督翁萬達) began building Xuanfu Great Wall, reaching 462 li (231 km) next year.
 In 1545, he built Great Walls again, reaching 169 li (84.5 km), effectively defending the area of Mongol cavalry's invasion.

-The water-scarce city was historically the chief northern gate in the Great Wall to China for Europeans travelling along the Northern Tea Road (such as Ivan Petlin (1619) or Nicolae Milescu), often through the Juyong Pass.

 In 1571, Altan Khan of Mongols received the title "Prince of Shunyi" (Obedient and Righteous Prince) from the Longqing Emperor, thus reaching an agreement of lasting peace with Ming.
 Since then, the city of Zhangjiakou was transformed from a military base to an important horse market for Mongolian mounts imported into China.
+The water-scarce city was historically the chief northern gate in the Great Wall to China for Europeans travelling along the Northern Tea Road through Juyong Pass, including Ivan Petlin in 1619 and Nicolae Milescu.
 From 1727 it was an important station for the Kyakhta trade between Russia and China.
-In early autumn long lines of camels would come in from all quarters for the conveyance of the tea chests from "Kalgan" (Zhangjiakou) to Kyakhta across the Gobi Desert.
+In early autumn long lines of camels would come in from all quarters for the conveyance of the tea chests from Zhangjiakou to Kyakhta across the Gobi Desert.
 Each caravan usually made three journeys in the winter.
-In the 19th century some Russian merchants had permanent residences and warehouses just outside the gate.
+In the 19th century, the town had an estimated population of 70–100,000 and some Russian merchants had permanent residences and warehouses just outside the gate.